Questions and Answers (Pt. 2 of 3)

 "Henry Ward Beecher and Herbert Armstrong had much in common.
 The definitive biography of Beecher is Henry Ward Beecher.
 An American Portrait by Paxton Hibben.
 That biography, which can still be found in many libraries, first appeared in 1927, shortly before Herbert embarked on his career in religion.
 I really think Herbert read that book, or at least knew of Beecher's life story.
 There are just so many similarities in their two lives."

 Herbert Armstrong was known to say that certain churches (or organizations) had "some" of the truth, but not all of the truth (which only he had and which was revealed to him long before he ever read their material).
 Many of his followers still believe this today.
-But none of these groups had "the truth" in the first place.
+But none of these groups had "the truth" in the first place and their destructive fruits bear this out.
 HWA plagiarized, borrowed and copied from several cultic groups, put it all together, and then simply added his own spin.
 This made it look like he had all the answers.
 This also served the purpose of controlling others in order to exploit them financially (which was what many of these other cultic groups were already doing).

 Herbert Armstrong's Religious Roots (The origin of Herbert's unique doctrines)